Jean-Paul Goude: Exhibitions

+Several retrospectives of Goude's work have been held.
+In 2011, the Musée des Arts Décoratifs, Paris presented the exhibition "Goudemalion".

+Padiglione d’Arte Contemporanea in Milan held the retrospective "So Far So Goude" in 2016.
+"In Goude we Trust!" was staged and at Palazzo Giureconsulti in Milan in 2019.

 Personal life

 Throughout his career, Goude associated with numerous models.
-Goude dated several of these muses, including Farida Khelfa, Toukie Smith, Radiah Frye, and, most notably, Grace Jones.
+Goude dated several of these muses, including Farida Khelfa, and, most notably, Grace Jones.

 Goude's relationship with Jones began in 1977, when Jones asked Goude for advice in creating album artwork and music videos.
-Goude was instantly attracted to her, believing that she was an embodiment of his ideal woman.
-In their relationship, the curiosity and mystery of dating a foreigner drew the two together.
 As his muse, Grace Jones figured prominently in Goude's work.

-Goude has a son, Paulo (b.
-12 November 1979), with Grace Jones.
-He has another son, Theo, and a daughter, Loreleï, with his wife Karen Park Goude.
+Goude has a son, Paulo Goude (born 1979) with Grace Jones.
+He and his wife Karen Park Goude have two children together.